 Despite decades of effort and debates about best practices, businesses still struggle with IT projects that end up over budget, or worse, do not deliver a solution that the business can use after considerable investment.
 In fact, the Standish Group’s Chaos Report says that only 29% of IT projects succeed while 19% are considered utter failures.
 Because of this reality, many business leaders and IT professionals face an uphill battle when thinking about how to complete successful IT projects.
 Today there are dozens of development methodologies to choose from, but when first planning an IT project, there are a few pillars to establish that will help your project managers define success in the way that best suits your business.

 First, unsurprisingly, is establishing a project budget, which is easily the most important step of project management.
 But in addition to agreeing how much to spend on the project and its phases, it is important for IT project managers to provide some real assurance or proof that they can keep the project within an established budget.
-When working with outside contractors or vendors, this could include providing a fixed project rate or money-back guarantee on the product and services if not satisfied with the outcome.
+When working with outside contractors or vendors, this could include providing a fixed project rate or money-back guarantee if not satisfied.

 Developing a project timeline is similar to outlining a project budget, and there should be an assurance of delivery or guarantee.
 Be cautious of vendors or project managers that over promise on delivery times to get the sale.
 If they do not offer any way to back up their claim, then you should look elsewhere for a solution.